AlexsLemonade/OpenScPCA-analysis/README.md

 ### Accessing Data

 Data is publicly available from the [ScPCA Portal](https://scpca.alexslemonade.org/) and from an AWS S3 bucket for OpenScPCA project contributors.
-We have also provided a way to generate simulated data for you to play with.
+We also provide a way to download smaller, simulated data files for you to play with.

 Please [Getting access to Data](#STUB_LINK) for more details.